Manezki/python-sc2-wiki/Very-first-bot.md

     Computer(Race.Protoss, Difficulty.Medium)
 ], realtime=True)
 ```

+Now, by running the file, we can see the bot in action.

 # On_step(self, iteration)
 On_step is responsible for keeping your bot up to date with the game.
 It get's called on every game step, and your game logic should be called from inside the on_step function.